Susanna Tapani

-Susanna Jenni "Suski" Tapani (born 2 March 1993) is a Finnish multi-sport athlete who competes in ice hockey, ringette, and in-line hockey.
+Susanna Jenni Tapani (born 2 March 1993) is a Finnish multi-sport athlete who competes in ice hockey, ringette, and in-line hockey.
 She plays professional ice hockey for the Boston Fleet of the Professional Women's Hockey League (PWHL) and is a member of both the Finnish national ice hockey team and Finnish national ringette team.

 Ice hockey career

 Tapani played ice hockey in Finland in the Naisten Liiga with TPS Naiset, Lukko Naiset, Espoo Blues Naiset, and HPK Kiekkonaiset.
 In Sweden, Tapani played in the Swedish Women's Hockey League (SDHL) with Linköping HC Dam.
 In the United States, Tapani played with the North Dakota Fighting Hawks women's ice hockey program during the 2013–14 NCAA Division I women's ice hockey season.
 In Russia, Tapani played professional ice hockey in the Russian Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays during the later part of the 2021–22 ZhHL season.

 During the 2019–20 and 2020–21 seasons, Tapani played with the TPS Juniorijääkiekko men's under-18 (U18) team, known as TPS U18 Akatemia, of the U18 Mestis/U18 Suomi-sarja until scheduling conflicts forced her to choose between ringette and ice hockey in November 2020.
 When it became clear that the TPS U18 Akatemia was unable or unwilling to alter its schedule to accommodate Tapani, she chose to leave the team and continue playing ringette with RNK Raisio of the Finnish Championship ringette league, the Ringeten SM-sarja (now known as SM Ringette), which is the ringette team she captains.
 Regarding the situation, Tapani stated, "I'm not commenting on the discussions [with TPS] or the way this came to be, but combining the two sports didn't fit when there were too many overlapping games."

 She signed a contract for the 2023–24 season in the Premier Hockey Federation (PHF) with the Metropolitan Riveters in May 2023.
 The PHF was bought out and dissolved in late-June 2023 and her contract voided before she was able to play in the league.

 Tapani was drafted in the fifth round, 25th overall by the PWHL Minnesota in the 2023 PWHL Draft.
 She was the first Finnish player to be drafted by a PWHL team and, along with Minttu Tuominen, was one of two Finnish players drafted in 2023.
 She later signed a two-year contract with Minnesota, through the 2024–25 season.

 On 11 February 2024, Tapani was traded to PWHL Boston, along with defender Abby Cook, in exchange for Sophie Jaques in the PWHL's inaugural trade.
 Prior to being traded, Tapani had recorded two goals and three assists in nine games with Minnesota.
 During the 2024–25 season, she recorded 11 goals and seven assists in 30 games.
 She ranked third on the team in scoring with 18 points.
 On 17 June 2025, she signed a one-year contract extension with the Fleet.